 Supersize Me (2004)

-Millenials were a generation raised on McDonald’s, so when filmmaker Morgan Spurlock chose to expose the toxicity of the fast food giant, it was devastating to us chicken-nugget-addicted young-ins.
+Millennials were a generation raised on McDonald’s, so when filmmaker Morgan Spurlock chose to expose the toxicity of the fast-food giant, it was devastating to us chicken-nugget-addicted young-ins.
 However, the nasty truth inspired viewers to consider the food they were consuming and its effects on the body and the planet.
-Supersize Me paved the way for a a slew of food-conscious websites, books and groundbreaking documentaries like Food Inc., Fed Up, Forks Over Knives and That Sugar Film.
+Supersize Me paved the way for a slew of food-conscious websites, books and groundbreaking documentaries like Food Inc., Fed Up, Forks Over Knives and That Sugar Film.

 Little Miss Sunshine (2006)